PhilBrockman/autobbox/README.md

 * view settings box beneath the labeling area

 Note:
 The image data is written to LocalStorage to help data persist between refreshes.
 My hack to switch to a new json file is to use "localStorage.clear()" in the console window.
-All of this hassle could have been avoided had the developer not dogheadedly pursued JSON as the universal data language.
+All of this hassle could have been avoided in the first place had the developer not dogheadedly pursued JSON as the universal data language.